conema/TransE-pyspark/README.md

 ```
 /opt/spark-3.0.1-bin-hadoop2.7/bin/spark-submit --master spark://s01:7077  --executor-cores 2 --executor-memory 14g example.py
 ```
+Sometimes it happen that some iteration takes much more time than the others.
+The causes could be 1) in the install-all.sh there are more workers defined than the real number of workers (e.g. if we are using 2 workers, we need to delete s04, s05 and s06 from lines 166 and 204 of install-all.sh) 2) aws is throttling the resources of the instances.
+We usually resolve these problems by destroying the instances and waiting some time before re-running them.

 12. Remember to do `terraform destroy` to delete your EC2 instances